Blog

 When a driver cannot complete a delivery, the system should capture the failure reason (customer absent, address unreachable, refused delivery, damaged goods) and immediately trigger a structured response.
 That response should include an automatic customer notification, a rescheduling option surfaced to the customer directly, and a requeued delivery job created in the system without dispatcher intervention.

 The failure reason also matters for analysis.
-If a particular postcode is generating a high proportion of customer-absent failures, that is a routing and notification problem.
+If a particular area is generating a high proportion of customer-absent failures, that is a routing and notification problem.
 If a particular driver is logging more failed attempts than the fleet average, that is a training or process problem.
 Neither pattern is visible unless failure data is structured, captured consistently, and reportable across the fleet.

 A delivery management system that treats a failed attempt as a closed event rather than a data point to act on is leaving value on the table with every failure.